-This weeks' article on Pupy made me wish for a RAT that could be targeted at an OS frequently used by gatekeepers at startups, tech companies, and creative firms: macOS.
-Once run, a RAT can do particularly severe damage by dumping a user's stored credentials for many accounts.
-The best loot lives in the Chrome Password cache, so today we'll be using EvilOSX, an OS X RAT, to infiltrate macOS and dump these credentials.
+Barrow's article on Pupy made me wish for a RAT that could target an OS frequently used by gatekeepers at startups, tech companies, and creative firms: macOS.
+Once run, a RAT can do severe damage by dumping a user's stored credentials for many accounts.
+The best loot lives in the Chrome Password cache, and EvilOSX, an OS X RAT, infiltrates macOS and dumps these credentials.

 Systems like macOS are often neglected in terms of security training, as automatic updates and a hands-free expectation of administration is the experience an Apple user pays for.
-This makes them wonderfully easy to exploit, as a macOS user will often give permission to random system popups that a Windows user might be more skeptical of.
+It makes them wonderfully easy to exploit, as a macOS user will often "OK" random system pop-ups that a Windows user might be more skeptical of.

-The point of a RAT is to gain a very firm initial foothold into a target computer.
+The point of a RAT is to gain a substantial initial foothold into a target computer.
 For doing this, EvilOSX distinguishes itself as a very potent tool.
 Written primarily in Python, EvilOSX specializes in automating some devastating attacks that take advantage of the macOS environment.

 EvilOSX is A pure python, post-exploitation, RAT (Remote Administration Tool) for macOS / OSX.

 So what can this RAT do?
-To put it simply, it can easily expand our presence through a user's Apple-related products and services.
+To put it simply, it can quickly expand our presence through a user's Apple-related products and services.
 EvilOSX can bring us dramatically increased access in a matter of seconds, to the point of putting a target's GPS location from their "Find my iPhone" app in reach.
-Besides this creepy ability, EvilOSX has a bunch of useful features.
+Besides this creepy ability, EvilOSX has a bunch of useful features:

-- Ability to emulate a simple terminal instance — This means we can input commands directly as though we were sitting behind the machine's terminal interface.
+- Ability to emulate a terminal instance, which means we can input commands directly as though we were sitting behind the machine's terminal interface.

-- Sockets are encrypted with CSR via OpenSSL — Our communications to our infected hosts is encrypted, ensuring our communications remain secure.
+- Sockets are encrypted with CSR via OpenSSL.
+Our communications to our infected hosts are encrypted, ensuring our communications remain secure.

 - No dependencies, aside from standard Python libraries, meaning nothing extra to install.